-In the SBC local management portal, navigate to VolP > Port and Signaling Settings in the navigation tree under Administration.

-- 2. Under Port Range, do the following: - a.
+- 1. In the SBC local management portal, navigate to VoIP > Port and Signaling Settings in the navigation tree under Administration. - 2.
+Under Port Range, do the following: - a.
 Under Media independent RTP ports, in the Port min and Port max fields enter the defined port range for RTP to allow both incoming and outgoing UDP traffic in the external firewall to Microsoft Teams. - b.
 Under the Subscribers dynamic SIP ports field, enter the Port min and Port max fields enter the SIP port range to be used as core port of remote endpoints.
-The valid value for Min and Max is between 50000 and 54999.
+The suggested values for Min and Max are between 20000 and 25999.